cloudposse/terraform-aws-cloudwatch-logs/README.md

   --- Make changes instead to `.README.md` and rebuild.
   --->

-Terraform module for creation streams and group for them.
+Terraform module for creation of CloudWatch Log Streams and Log Groups for use with Fluentd.

 ## Usage